mattludwigs/nerves/docs/Systems.md

 2. After `make linux-menuconfig`:

+    Assuming you're using the Nerves System Shell via Docker on a non-Linux host and your custom system source directory is called `custom_rpi3`, you'll need to do something like the following (the version identifiers might be different for you).

     ```bash
     $ make linux-savedefconfig
-    $ cp build/linux-x.y.z/defconfig <your system>/linux-x.y_defconfig
+    $ cp build/linux-04c8e47067d4873c584395e5cb260b4f170a99ea/ /nerves/env/custom_rpi3/linux-4.4.defconfig
     ```

+    If you're using Linux, the destination for the `cp` will simply be something like `$(NERVES_DEFCONFIG_DIR)/linux-4.4.defconfig`.

-    If your system doesn't contain a custom Linux configuration yet, you'll need to update the Buildroot configuration (using `make menuconfig`) to point to the new Linux defconfig in your system directory.
+    > NOTE: If your system doesn't contain a custom Linux configuration yet, you'll need to update the Buildroot configuration (using `make menuconfig`) to point to the new Linux defconfig in your system directory.
 The path is usually something like `$(NERVES_DEFCONFIG_DIR)/linux-x.y_defconfig`.

 3. After `make busybox-menuconfig`:

+    Unfortunately, there's not currently an easy way to save a busybox defconfig.
+    What you have to do instead is save the full busybox config and configure it to be included in your `nerves_defconfig`.

+    Assuming you're using the Nerves System Shell via Docker on a non-Linux host and your custom system source directory is called `custom_rpi3`, you'll need to do something like the following (the version identifiers might be different for you).

     ```bash
-    $ make busybox-savedefconfig
-    $ cp build/busybox-x.y.z/defconfig <your system>/busybox-x.y_defconfig
+    $ cp build/busybox-1.27.2/.config /nerves/env/custom_rpi3/busybox_defconfig
     ```

     Like the Linux configuration, the Buildroot configuration will need to be updated to point to the custom config if it isn't already.
+This can be done via `make menuconfig` and navigating to **Target Packages** and finding the **Additional BusyBox configuration fragment files** option under the **BusyBox** package, which should already be enabled and already have a base configuration specified.
+If you're following along with this example, the correct configuration value should look like this:

+    ```bash
+    ${NERVES_DEFCONFIG_DIR}/busybox_defconfig
+    ```

 The [Buildroot user manual](http://nightly.buildroot.org/manual.html) can be very helpful, especially if you need to add a package.
 The various Nerves system